Award winning fantasy artist whose

 Full-color images take more time than the sepia images,

-and my wife (who is also a professional
+and my wife (who is also a professional artist and an excellent

 colorist -- lisabinkley.com ) helps me with palettes.